fuzzywalrus/Photoshop-FavIcon-Action/ReadMe.md

 The default image must be square and above 228 x 228 pixels (I recommend personally recommend using higher than this).
 Click play and the action will create 13 icon sizes in PNG.

+# Sketch Export for the Obsessive

+Open the sketch, and replace the content with your own content.

 #### Optional but recommended: Optimization

 Unoptimized PNGs from Photoshop tend to be quite large.
 I highly recommend for macOS users the free application [ImageOptim](https://imageoptim.com/mac) for lossless PNG compression.
 It's brainlessly easy.
 Drag and drop all the newly created PNGs to shave off valuable KBs off images without any quality hit.

 For the more obsessive, macOS users, [ImageAlpha](https://pngmini.com/) (works in tandem with ImageOptim) allows users to use indexed color profiles to even further reduce file sizes.
 [PNGquant](https://pngquant.org/) works natively from Photoshop and [TinyPNG](https://tinypng.com/) provides free service usable from your web browser.
+Laslty, [ImageSquash](https://www.realmacsoftware.com/squash/) by RealMac offers a commercial alternative.
 See [favicon cheat sheet](https://github.com/audreyr/favicon-cheat-sheet) for CLI utilities.

 ## Required HTML